SeanMcP/chrome-dev-tools/README.md

 # chrome-dev-tools
 🛠 Tips for Chrome's DevTools

-All path commands are from the DevTool panel
+`Note: All path commands are from the DevTool panel`

 ## Navigation 🔗
 - [Debugging](docs/debugging.md)